souravbadami/linkbynet.github.io/_includes/elk-nifi.markdown

 |Properties |Jolt Specification      | See below                                     |
 |-----------+------------------------+-----------------------------------------------|

-The Jolt specification is the JSON document where we basically describe that we will map the `timestamp`, `volume` and `last` fields from the input into the same fields in the output.
+The Jolt specification is the JSON document where we basically say that we will map the `timestamp`, `volume` and `last` fields from the input into the same fields in the output.
 This will implicitly discard the other fields.